silnrsi/font-scheherazade/documentation/source/design.md

 fontversion: 4.400
 ---

 Scheherazade New provides a “simplified” rendering of Arabic script, using basic connecting glyphs but not including a wide variety of additional ligatures or contextual alternates (only the required lam-alef ligatures).
 This simplified style is often preferred for clarity, especially in non-Arabic languages, but may not be considered appropriate in situations where a more elaborate style of calligraphy is preferred.
+The Latin letters are a subset of the [Doulos](https://scripts.sil.org/cms/scripts/page.php?id=silencorefonts&site_id=nrsi) font.

 Four fonts from this typeface family are included in the *Scheherazade New* release: